Battle of Midway: Yamamoto's plan

 Midway Atoll, several months before the battle.
 Eastern Island (with the airfield) is in the foreground, and the larger Sand Island is in the background to the west.

 Typical of Japanese naval planning during World War II, Yamamoto's battle plan for taking Midway (named Operation MI) was exceedingly complex.
 It required the careful coordination of multiple battle groups over hundreds of miles of open sea.
 His design was also predicated on optimistic intelligence suggesting that and USS Hornet, forming Task Force 16, were the only carriers available to the Pacific Fleet.
 During the Battle of the Coral Sea one month earlier, had been sunk and suffered so much damage that the Japanese believed she too had been lost.
 However, following hasty repairs at Pearl Harbor, Yorktown sortied and ultimately played a critical role in the discovery and eventual destruction of the Japanese fleet carriers at Midway.
 Finally, much of Yamamoto's planning, coinciding with the general feeling among the Japanese leadership at the time, was based on a gross misjudgement of American morale which was believed to be debilitated from the string of Japanese victories in the preceding months.

 Yamamoto felt deception would be required to lure the U.S. fleet into a fatally compromised situation.
 To this end, he dispersed his forces so that their full extent (particularly his battleships) would be concealed from the Americans prior to battle.
 Critically, Yamamoto's supporting battleships and cruisers trailed Vice Admiral Chūichi Nagumo's carrier force by several hundred miles.
-They were intended to come up and destroy whatever elements of the American fleet might come to Midway's defense once Nagumo's carriers had weakened them sufficiently for a daylight gun battle.
+The original plans for the Midway attack are missing, but one school of thought is they were intended to come up and destroy whatever elements of the American fleet might come to Midway's defense once Nagumo's carriers had weakened them sufficiently for a daylight gun battle.
 This tactic was doctrine in most major navies of the time.